starknet-edu/starknet-erc721/README.md

-# ERC721 on StarkNet
+# ERC721 on Starknet

 Welcome!
-This is an automated workshop that will explain how to deploy an ERC721 token on StarkNet and customize it to perform specific functions.
+This is an automated workshop that will explain how to deploy an ERC721 token on Starknet and customize it to perform specific functions.
 The ERC721 standard is described [here](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721).
 It is aimed at developers that:

 - Understand Cairo syntax